soumya997/soumya997.github.io/_posts/2022-03-27-sar-image-data1.md

 # TOC:
 1. Introduction
-2. different types of satelite imagenaries
+2. EM Wave Basics
+3. Comparison of the optical image and SAR image
+4. Comparison b/t different Remote Sensing Methods
-3. need of sar
+6. need of sar
-4. how it is captured
+7. how it is captured
-5. deep into range and azimuth resolution
+8. deep into range and azimuth resolution
-6. different ranges k-band,x-band etc and applications
+9. different ranges k-band,x-band etc and applications
-7. scattering
+10. scattering
-8. why it uses side projection
+11. why it uses side projection
-9. comparison with bats
+12. comparison with bats
-10. what is footprints
+13. what is footprints
-11. what is antena
+14. what is antena
-12. complex form of a sar image
+15. complex form of a sar image
-13. Deep learning
+16. Deep learning
-14. polarization
+17. polarization